ai-cfia/ai-cfia-ia-acia.github.io/docs/projects/poultryredmeatcond/introduction.md

 ## Solution
 At the start of the month, a CRON job runs a python script from a Docker container that fetches the new report, merges the new data into the historical data, and updates the GitHub repository automatically.

+We opted for a solution that is free and open-source.

+If you want to browse the code, you can visit our GitHub repository: https://github.com/ai-cfia/PoultryRedMeatCond